 - A visualization of millions of Uber rides

 This is just a tiny sample.
-If you’d like to see other interesting use cases, then go check the Dash App Gallery.
+If you’d like to see other interesting use cases, then go check out the Dash App Gallery.

 Note: You don’t need advanced knowledge of web development to follow this tutorial, but some familiarity with HTML and CSS won’t hurt.